Nursery

 English Focus:

-• I can write some of my name
+I can write all of my name (first name).

 Trips and class events: